coecms/scm-testbed/README.md

 Output files from a run can be found in `output/{testcase}-{timestamp}`, e.g. `output/twpice-20190529T013725`.
 The timestamp is intended to provide a historical record of previous runs

 The most recent run is also available through a symbolic link `output/{testcase}-latest`

+## Plotting

+The script `scm-compare.py` will create a comparison plot of the GMTB forcing and the WRF output for several variables.
+It can be run like:

+    python scm-compare.py --gmtb-repo /path/to/gmtb-scm-release twpice

+to compare the most recent `twpice` run